mathieugouin/rpiDvr/docs/README.md

 ## Overview

-It aims at providing addressign the following:
+It aims at providing and addressing the following:
 * ATSC Signal: Outdoor/indoor antenna
 * Decoding of the signal: USB ATSC TV Tuner
 * Channel guide: third party source from <https://tvlistings.zap2it.com> & download script